 The Trump administration tightened immigration laws then came Covid, which made immigrating to the U.S. even more difficult.
 This led to a drastic decrease in immigrant workers.
 Post-Trump and Covid, the U.S. now has 2 million fewer immigrants than before.
 Not only was access to the U.S. one of the causes, but many immigrants went back home and never returned.

 Given that the birth rates in the U.S. have been falling for several years, and immigration was the most dominant source of population growth, the U.S. is now experiencing its slowest population growth since it was founded.

 Resignation is perhaps the factor that will have the longest-lasting impact on the labor shortage.
 The great resignation refers to the baby-boomer generation exiting the U.S. workforce as they reach retirement age.

-Those born at the beginning of the baby-boom generation reached retirement age around 2010, and that was when the exodus started.
-From 2010 to 2020, the proportion of the population reaching retirement age rose from 13% to 16.5%.
+Those born at the beginning of the baby boom generation reached retirement age around 2010 when the departure started.
+From 2010 to 2020, the proportion of the population going retirement age rose from 13% to 16.5%.